m-ali-awan/Fastai-Tabular/README.md

-In this repo, I have used Fastai Tabular API, and then used SHAP for monitorig the model behaviour.
+In this repo, I have used Fastai Tabular API, and then used SHAP for monitoring the model behaviour.